bradosia/BookFiler-Module-HTTP/README.md

 # BookFiler HTTP Module
 A hand-picked HTTP and WebSocket toolkit for C++.
-This criteria for the selection was compatibility with MSVC, mingw, GCC, and clang and free use for commercial applications.
+This criteria for the selection was compatibility with mingw, GCC, and clang and free use for commercial applications.
 This module is a glue between established libraries.
 This module tries to integrate other projects rather than reinventing the wheel.

+This module is meant to be used with the module system for BookFiler software suite of programs.
+The module system is designed to separately compile modules, so that the end application doesnt require a large compilation and linking step.
+The modules are similar to dynamic linked libraries, except that they don't need to be linked to the main application.
+This way if a module is missing, the main application can give a more detailed and graphically friendly message indicating missing modules rather than an ugly operating system error window.

 ## Dependencies